Grow Your Own Coffee at Home to Discover the Remarkable Flavours!

 Preventative Measures:

-6. Quarantine: Quarantine new plants before introducing them to your collection to prevent introducing pests or diseases.
+• Quarantine New Plants: Isolate any new plants before introducing them to your garden to minimize the risk of pest or disease transmission.

 Author